- What is Verification?

 An IRS Tax Transcript must be requested directly from the IRS.
 They are typically available three weeks after a tax return is filed.
 There are five ways to obtain a copy of your transcript from the IRS, but there could be significant delays so please plan ahead.

-Make sure you request a "Return Transcript" and enter the appropriate tax year.
+If requesting a transcript by mail, make sure you request "Return Transcript" and enter the appropriate tax year.
 You will be asked to provide the tax filer's SSN, DOB, street address, and ZIP Code (these must exactly match the data provided on your tax return).

 Option 2: IRS2Go Mobile App - Download through iTunes or Google Play.